ONE: The 5.8-Percent Solution

 If only they had realized that they have five married sons and 16 grandchildren before they got rid of all that real estate, they could have saved themselves millions.
 Continue reading Take Five (Various Disasters edition)

-And how is it that we are all supposed to marvel at FDR’s overcoming paralysis to become president, but not delve into whether his crusade to expand the nanny state wasn’t his way of turning a nation founded . . . → Read More: TSW #17
+And how is it that we are all supposed to marvel at FDR’s overcoming paralysis to become president, but not delve into whether his crusade to expand the nanny state wasn’t his way of turning a nation founded on . . . → Read More: TSW #17

 ONE: Close to the Edge (and Beyond)